pianosnake/verify-cognito-token/README.md

 ```

-The `userPoolId` parameter is available from Cognito/Manage Your User Pools/<Your Pool Name>/General Settings.
+The `userPoolId` parameter is available from Cognito/Manage Your User Pools/Your-Pool-Name/General Settings.

 The `appClientId` is an optional parameter used to match against the ID token's audience claim.